devine-dl/devine/README.md

 - [shaka-packager] for decrypting CENC-CTR and CENC-CBCS video and audio streams.
 - (optional) [aria2(c)] to use as a [downloader](CONFIG.md#downloader-str).

+> [!TIP]
+> You should install these from a Package Repository if you can; including winget/chocolatey on Windows.
+They will
+> automatically add the binary's path to your `PATH` environment variable and will be easier to update in the future.

+> [!IMPORTANT]
+> Most of these dependencies are portable utilities and therefore do not use installers.
+If you do not install them
-For portable downloads, make sure you put them in your current working directory, in the installation directory, or put the directory path in your `PATH` environment variable.
-If you do not do this then their binaries will not be able to be found.
+> from a package repository like winget/choco/pacman then make sure you put them in your current working directory, in
+> Devine's installation directory, or the binary's path into your `PATH` environment variable.
+If you do not do this
+> then Devine will not be able to find the binaries.

   [winget]: <https://winget.run>
   [chocolatey]: <https://chocolatey.org>